Uta no☆Prince-sama♪ Amazing Aria & Sweet Serenade LOVE

 When I’m not feeling well, I often want to read.
 I also wanted to finally put AASSL away since the box is so big, so even though I have many other visual novels and manga still in my backlog, I decided to do a quick runthrough of this game even though Debut LOVE hasn’t even been announced yet.

 So, as expected, Broccoli released the two original fandisks in one package.
 Like Repeat LOVE, AASSL includes the updated sprites, moving mouths, bonus stories, and other extras.
-The fandisks were the last games standing to use the old, ugly character models, so for that reason along (well, that and it’s two games in one) makes AASSL a much more needed and desirable upgrade than Repeat LOVE was to Repeat.
+The fandisks were the last games standing to use the old, ugly character models, so for that reason alone (well, that and it’s two games in one) makes AASSL a much more needed and desirable upgrade than Repeat LOVE was to Repeat.
 But AASSL made another major improvement… and improvement over Repeat LOVE.

 That’s right, ladies and gentlemen: THE MOUTHS DO STOP MOVING!
 I guess they got a lot of complaints sent their way…